Panama For Love, Money, And Surfing

-I was sitting at the pool bar of Panama City’s Hilton Hotel, overlooking the Bay of Panama and the entrance to the Panama Canal, colonial Casco Viejo in one direction, posh Punta Pacifica in the other, enjoying the breezy Sunday afternoon and a cold Perrier in the company of a new friend, Wall Street Journal Deputy Managing Editor Gabriella Stern, who helps run the Journal’s new site dedicated to expats and global citizens.
+I was sitting at the pool bar of Panama City’s Hilton Hotel, overlooking the Bay of Panama and the entrance to the Panama Canal, colonial Casco Viejo in one direction, posh Punta Pacífica in the other, enjoying the breezy Sunday afternoon and a cold Perrier in the company of a new friend, Wall Street Journal Editor Gabriella Stern.

-“It’s not accurate to say that this stretch of Avenida Balboa looks different today than it did 15 years ago,” I continued.
-“It didn’t exist 15 years ago.
-The whole of this Cinita Costera… the 10-lane highway and the expansive pedestrian and park areas, the basketball courts, the fountains… it’s all been built on reclaimed land over the past decade or so.”
+“It’s not accurate to say that this stretch of Avenida Balboa looks different today than it did 18 years ago,” I continued.
+“It didn’t exist 18 years ago.
+The whole of this Cinta Costera… the 10-lane highway and the expansive pedestrian and park areas, the basketball courts, the fountains… it’s all been built on reclaimed land over the past decade or so.”

-The Hilton Hotel where we were meeting didn’t exist two years ago.
+The Hilton Hotel where we were meeting didn’t exist a few years ago.

-Panama City, as we’ve been reporting from our front-row seat for the past seven years, is a bona-fide boomtown.
+Panama City, as we’ve been reporting from our front-row seat for the past ten years, is a bona-fide boomtown.

 “So much construction,” Gabriella observed, “and so many tall buildings.
 Some seem out of place.
 That building shaped like a corkscrew, for example…”